Bernardo-Leite/Teste-Website/README.md

 # Teste-Website
-Experiment in developing a website with HTML and CSS
+Experiment in developing a website with HTML, CSS and Javascript.